PsycoFit Smart Nutrition Planning

 The best and most effective way to lose weight from your body fat storage and not from your precious muscle mass is smart nutrition planning which is part of a triangle combination consisting of Nutrition, Muscle Mass Building.

 Carbohydrates main role in the animal body and in plants is to provide energy.
 It is the only source of energy used by the nervous system and red blood cells.

-An adult male has 300 grams of glycogen, one quarter of this amount are found in the liver and muscles, 10 grams are in the blood.
+An adult male has 300 grams of glycogen, one-quarter of this amount is found in the liver and muscles, 10 grams are in the blood.
 This amount provides for a half a day or normal activity.

 Proteins are the building blocks of life

 The body needs protein to repair and maintain itself.
 The basic structure of a protein is a chain of amino acids.

 Every cell in the human body contains protein.
 It is a major part of the skin, muscles, organs, and glands.
 Protein is also found in all body fluids, except bile and urine.